|

 Community

-Service: I've served on boards and committees for a number of civic, charitable, and arts
+Over the years I've served on boards and committees for a number of civic, charitable, and arts

 Education: I earned a